thesoftwarefarm/email/README.md

 1. publish the new migration file for `email_recipients` and run the migration
 2. build a script which loops through current emails and insert the recipients for to, cc and bcc and execute it
 3. create a migration which should drop to, cc, bcc and bounces_count columns
-4. create a a migration which removes the email_bounces table
+4. create a migration which removes the email_bounces table

 # Upgrade from 5.x to 6.x